open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 You must check range-partitioned tables that use collatable data types in the partition key to verify that all rows are still in the correct partitions.

-First, run the `el8_migrate_locale.py` utility with the `precheck-table` subcommand in order to verify if the rows are still in the correct partitions after the operating system upgrade.
+First, run utility with the `precheck-table` subcommand in order to verify if the rows are still in the correct partitions after the operating system upgrade.

 ```
 python el8_migrate_locale.py precheck-table --out table.out